goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 ### What’s up next?

-Going forward, we want to of course keep our focus on building features and supporting authentication protocols that our users want, but we have also identified several specific goals for this coming year:
+Going forward, we want to keep our focus on building features and supporting authentication protocols that our users want, but we have also identified several specific goals for this coming year:

 -   Increase our focus on UX and ease-of-use, templatizing as much as possible of the frontend components, and developing a UI style Guide
 -   Research and implement new functionality around remote machine access and management